HughJeffner/FFRK-LabMem/README.md

 ## Upgrading
 Verson codes are in the format (major.minor.patch)

-For a minor or patch release copy the main executeable to your install folder.
+For a minor or patch release copy the main executeable to your install folder (and .pdb file if you want accurate error stack traces).

 For a major release copy all files.
 You can optionally keep your configuration files (any missing settings will use defaults and any unused settings will be ignored)